MichaelDeCorte/LambdaExample/README.md

 - replace make
 - version service
 - source code security scanning (unclear if there are good open source packages to do this)
+- upgrade to node 8.10 # waiting on terraform support

 Done
 - AWS stubbing